Shivangi-Panigrahy/Inventory-Management-System/README.md

 ---

 **Note**: This is a comprehensive Inventory Management System built for evaluation purposes.
-It includes all the required features: CRUD operations, caching, queuing, search, filtering, authentication, authorization, and data validation.
+It includes all the required features: CRUD operations, caching, queuing, search, filtering, authentication, authorization, and data validation with secure role-based access control.